 Asset tracking, or asset management, refers to the tracking of the location, status, maintenance schedule and other important information regarding physical assets.
 The goal of any laboratory asset tracking system is to ensure asset control efficiency and to minimize loss.
 This is also of critical importance in the research environment, where hard to replace specimen must be carefully tracked and high-value equipment must be maintained in working order.

-A well-managed supply chain with integrated inventory control is an essential component of proper lab management, and ensures results, accuracy and patient safety are not compromised.
+A well-managed supply chain with integrated inventory control is an essential component of proper lab management and ensures results, accuracy, and patient safety are not compromised.
 A great way to manage your inventory is a fully computerized RFID label system, which can track the product from the time it’s stocked in a cabinet, to when it is removed for a procedure.
-In addition, the ability to encode information onto the RFID chip, provides the means to keep track of the quantity used, the supplier and the expiry date.
+In addition, the ability to encode information onto the RFID chip provides the means to keep track of the quantity used, the supplier, and the expiry date.
 Linking this data to an automated database will ensure you know exactly what you have in stock, while also simplifying the ordering process, and ensuring supplier information is readily accessible.
-If you’ve ever begun an experiment just to realize your missing a key reagent, you know how frustrating this can be.
-This can lead to wasted time, supplies and resources, as well as expensive overnight shipping costs.
-Additionally, with multiple users in the lab, improper inventory control can also result in over ordering certain reagents, piling up unnecessary costs and increasing lab waste.
+If you’ve ever begun an experiment just to realize you’re missing a key reagent, you know how frustrating this can be.
+This can lead to wasted time, supplies, and resources, as well as expensive overnight shipping costs.
+Additionally, with multiple users in the lab, improper inventory control can also result in over ordering certain reagents, piling up unnecessary costs, and increasing lab waste.

 The implementation of an RFID labeling system provides a much-anticipated solution to alleviate this situation.
 With RFID readers placed at key points throughout the lab, all inventory, such as reagents, are constantly being tracked, which allows for real-time inventory accounting, ensuring accurate levels.